Liverpool Muslim Institute

-The Liverpool Muslim Institute is a mosque originally founded in Liverpool by Abdullah Quilliam, an English convert to Islam in 1887, making it probably the first recorded mosque in England.
+The Liverpool Muslim Institute is a mosque located on 8 Brougham Terrace in Liverpool, England.
+Originally founded in Liverpool by Abdullah Quilliam, an English convert to Islam in 1887, making it probably the first recorded mosque in England.
 It closed in 1908.

 The site was leased in 2005/6 by the Abdullah Quilliam Society, which restored the buildings and reopened the mosque in 2014, acquiring the freehold of the buildings in 2018.

 History

 Building

 Brougham Terrace was constructed around 1830, and named after the whig politician Henry Brougham, 1st Baron Brougham and Vaux.
 It is built in brick, partly stuccoed, with stone dressings, and a slate roof.
 The terrace has three storeys, and is in six bays.
 The windows are sashes.
 At the top is a shallow parapet.